Beneficiary Travel Self-Service System (BTSSS) | Veterans Affairs

 Set up direct deposit

 Direct deposit is required for 3-5-day payments.
-Complete VA Form 10091 and submit it to VA Eastern Colorado Health Care System Beneficiary Travel office or the Agent Cashier’s window at your medical center.
+Complete VA Form 10091 and submit it to VA Eastern Oklahoma Health Care System Beneficiary Travel office or the Agent Cashier’s window at your medical center.

 Note: Your travel pay direct deposit is separate from your disability or pension direct deposit.
 You must set it up specifically for travel reimbursements.